How to get rid of Fleas

 Fleas and Flea eggs need to be eliminated.

 My vet told me that a flea egg is very slippery.
-It slides into cracks and between the carpet fibers and bedding for your dog making them almost impossible to get to and kill.
+It slides into cracks, between the carpet fibers and into bedding, making them almost impossible to get to and kill.

 I tried steam cleaning and that did nothing.
 Finally I got a spray for the floor and powder for the bedding.